OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 emailapp://composeEmail/to=your.boss@company.com&message=SEND%20MONEY%20TO%20HERE!&sendImmediately=true
 ```

-When a victim clicks such a link on a mobile device, a potentially vulnerable Email application might send an Email from the target's email address containing attacker-crafted content.
+When a victim clicks such a link on a mobile device, a potentially vulnerable application might send an email from the user's original address containing attacker-crafted content.
 This could lead to financial loss, information disclosure, social damage of the victim, to name a few.

 Another application specific example of deep linking is shown below: